goodboy/pytest-interactive/docs/index.rst

     15     <Function 'test_m[a-3]'>
     <TestSet for 'pytest-interactive' -> 16 tests>

-You can continue to filter this way as much as you'd like
+You can continue to filter in this way as much as is possible

 .. code-block:: python